-The dry air will also dry out the mucous membranes in your nose and throat.
+The air will also dry out the mucous membranes in your nose and throat.
 As a result, your throat will feel scratchy, and your nose will be runny.
-This is why people usually catch the flu when the humidity falls too low.
+People usually catch the flu when the humidity falls too low.

 In the long term, a low humidity level would also harm your home as the moisture is pulled out of the furniture.
 Eventually, there will be cracks in your wooden furniture, like your dining table, window frames, cupboards, and more.
-You may also find that your wallpaper is getting torn up and your piano is getting out of tune.
+You may also find that your wallpaper is torn, and your piano is out of tune.

 If It is Too Humid

 It is also bad when the humidity level gets too high.
-There are certain types of viruses, mites, and bacteria that grow well in humid areas.
-You will notice your indoor air quality drop and how your family will be at greater risk of falling ill.
+Certain types of viruses, mites, and bacteria grow well in humid areas.
+As a result, you will notice your indoor air quality drop, and how your family will be at greater risk of falling ill.

-Fungi, mold, and mildew will also grow more rapidly and damage anything they grow on, such as air ducts, the ceiling, and sofas.
-Bad odors will emerge, especially from the bathroom, as it is usually the most humid room in the house.
+Fungi, mold, and mildew will grow more rapidly and damage anything they grow on, such as air ducts, the ceiling, and sofas.
+Foul odors will emerge, especially from the bathroom, as it is usually the most humid room in the house.

 People with asthma and allergies need to be extra careful in this situation.
-With so many contaminants in the air, their symptoms might appear more often and worse than normal.
+With so many contaminants in the air, their symptoms might appear more often and worse.

-An imbalance in humidity level is the cause of many problems we face on a daily basis.
-See how much your life improves when you maintain an ideal level of humidity in your house.
+An imbalance in humidity level is the cause of many problems we face daily.
+See how much your life improves when you maintain an ideal humidity level in your house.

 For more energy efficiency information, see: Does Your AC Work Harder on Days Where the Humidity Is Really High?